Workers Compensation Insurance: How to Cap Costly Premiums

 Control Risk

-Watch for dangerous conditions wherever employees are operating machinery or driving vehicles.
+Watch for dangerous conditions wherever employees are operating machinery or driving vehicles. [quotesright]These activities are prime causes of accidents. [/quotesright] Also, be vigilant about areas where people move from one level to another.

 “The risk of a slip and fall is high in such places, especially if people are carrying things like cartons of inventory,” says Moore.
 “Make sure the steps are well marked and lighted.
 And reduce the slipperiness of steps by using what is called ‘anti-slip’ or ‘sandpaper’ tape.
 That can really reduce the chance of accidents by adding roughness to the floor.”